 - Create content using your authentic voice.
 Don’t try to speak or write like someone else.
 Use the same voice you’d use when talking to a friend.

-- Don’t be shy when it comes to sharing your brand message.
-Especially if you feel that it goes against the grain in your industry.
+- Don’t be shy when sharing your brand message, especially if you feel it goes against the grain in your industry.
 Be courageous and bold.
 People are looking for something different.

 - Share the uniqueness of you and your business.
 This is called brand differentiation.
 Use it to your advantage.